vanus-labs/docs/content/cloud-docs/source/aws-sns/setup.md

   - sns:ConfirmSubscription
   - sns:Unsubscribe

-# Getting Started
+---

-Perform the following steps to configure your Amazon SNS Source:
+**Perform the following steps to configure your Amazon SNS Source:**

 ## Step 1: Create a New AWS User